From timeless icons to everyday essentials, Crucial Cars examines the vehicles we can’t live without.

 The numbers generated by the third-gen RX-7 were nothing short of stunning, with the ability to hit 60 mph in the low-five-second range and rip down the quarter mile in about 14 seconds flat.

 After a nearly 10-year hiatus in the states, Mazda’s rotary-powered sports car returned for 2004 with a slightly different name and slightly different mission.
 Now called the RX-8, the latest version of Mazda’s flagship performance car dropped the turbochargers, gained a functional back seat and emerged as a considerably more practical, if less elegant, sports car choice.

 With its higher roofline and bigger cabin, the RX-8 lost much of its former visual pizzazz.
 But the benefit of its bulkier physique was a much larger interior that allowed a pair of adult-rated seats in the back.
 Accessed by a pair of reverse-opening rear doors, that rear compartment could comfortably carry a pair of six-footers, an unheard of feat in a genuine sports car.

 The complex twin-turbo rotary engine of the previous generation gave way to a redesigned, simpler, naturally-aspirated rotary dubbed “Renesis”.
-It made a solid 238 hp when matched to the five-speed manual gearbox, and 197 hp when running through the available four-speed automatic.
+It made a solid 238 hp when matched to the six-speed manual gearbox, and 197 hp when running through the available four-speed automatic.
 The tach’s redline was marked at an impressive 9,000 rpm.

 Although it expectedly gained weight compared to the RX-7, the RX-8 at around 3,030 pounds was still respectably light, especially for a genuine four-seater.
 Naturally, its acceleration wasn’t quite as thrilling as before.
 But with a 6.6-second 60 mph time and a 15.1 second quarter-mile performance, it was still swift enough to induce grins, especially once the tach’s needle swung past 5,000 rpm.